Beyond the Estimate: How to find a reputable Roofing Contractor

 1. Start with Local Roots

-While "storm chasers" often flood neighborhoods after a heavy wind or hail event, it is always better to hire a contractor with a physical office in your area.
+While "storm chasers" often flood neighborhoods after a heavy wind or hail event, it is always better to hire a contractor with a physical office in my area.

 Local Accountability: A local company relies on its reputation within the community.
 They are much more likely to stand by their work if a problem arises a year later.